 The above video shows a simulation of an extratropical cyclone with the ICON model at 2 km horizontal grid spacing and explicit deep convection, illustrating our use of atmosphere and climate models.
-Our research activities fall into four broad categories:
+Our research activities fall into five broad categories:

 Circulation of the atmosphere